-Provisions The Authority has made a number of provisions, in line with the Code, totalling £6.512m.
+Provisions The Authority has made a number of provisions, in line with the Code, totalling £8.595m.
 The provisions include estimated insurance liabilities, equal pay, redundancies, and business rates.
-Since the introduction of the Business Rates Retention Scheme effective from 1 April 2013, Local Authorities are liable for successful appeals against business rates charged to businesses in 2018/19 and earlier financial years in their proportionate share.
-Therefore, a provision has been recognised for the best estimate of the amount that businesses have been overcharged up to 31 March 2019.
-The estimate has been calculated using the latest Valuation Office (VAO) ratings list of appeals and the analysis of successful appeals to date when providing the estimate of the total provision up to and including 31 March 2019.
-A provision of £1.950m has been set up in recognition of this.
+Since the introduction of the Business Rates Retention Scheme effective from 1 April 2013, Local Authorities are liable for successful appeals against business rates charged to businesses in 2019/20 and earlier financial years in their proportionate share.
+Therefore, a provision has been recognised for the best estimate of the amount that businesses have been overcharged up to 31 March 2020.
+The estimate has been calculated using the latest Valuation Office (VAO) ratings list of appeals and the analysis of successful appeals to date when providing the estimate of the total provision up to and including 31 March 2020.
+A provision of £3.357m has been set up in recognition of this.
 See Note 28.
+COVID-19 Pandemic In response to the significant public health event posed by the global COVID-19 pandemic the UK Government announced on 23rd March 2020 that measures would be put in place to limit the spread of the virus.
+All non-essential shops were closed with immediate effect and consequently large parts of the UK economy were shutdown, with many employees furloughed with 80% of their existing salary paid by Government.
+The financial and social outcomes of this are not yet fully understood, however, it is anticipated that the condition will exist for the short to medium future and that it will have a significant impact upon the UK and global economy.
+The effects of the pandemic have not had a significant impact on the Authority's financial outturn for 2019/20, though a substantial effect is expected to materialise during 2020/21.
+At the current time, it is not possible to accurately predict the longevity and severity of COVID-19 and its impact on the economy and the Authority.